LouiseSteward/learn/newborn-care/text/quiz-02.md

 style: chapter test
 ---

+{% include metadata %}

-## Quiz 2: Assessing gestational age and size at birth
+# Quiz 2: Assessing gestational age and size at birth

 Please choose the *one*, most correct answer to each question or statement.